Welsh Corgi

-The Welsh Corgi (/ˈkɔːrɡi/ or Corgi; occasionally the etymologically consistent Corgwn /ˈkɔːrɡuːn/) is a small type of herding dog that originated in Wales.
-The name corgi is thought to be derived from the Welsh words cor and ci (which is mutated to gi), meaning "dwarf" and "dog", respectively.
+The Welsh Corgi or Corgi (Note: The usual plural form in English is Corgis, although the Welsh plural Corgwn /ˈkɔːrɡuːn/ is occasionally used.) (/ˈkɔːrɡi/) is a small type of herding dog that originated in Wales.
+The name corgi derives from the Welsh words cor and ci (which is mutated to gi), meaning "dwarf" and "dog", respectively.

 Two separate breeds are recognised: the Pembroke Welsh Corgi and the Cardigan Welsh Corgi.
 Physical differences are seen between the two breeds.
 According to the breed standards, overall, the Cardigan is larger in weight and height and has a much longer tail than the Pembroke.

 Historically, the Pembroke has been attributed to the influx of dogs alongside Flemish weavers from around the 14th century.
 In contrast, the Cardigan is attributed to the dogs brought with Norse settlers, in particular a common ancestor of the Swedish Vallhund.

 The Pembroke is the more popular of the two, yet still appears on the Kennel Club's vulnerable dog breeds of the United Kingdom list.
-The Pembroke Welsh Corgi gained popularity because Elizabeth II personally owned more than 30 Pembrokes or Corgi-Dachshund crosses, known as dorgis.
+The Pembroke Welsh Corgi gained popularity because Elizabeth II personally owned more than 30 Pembrokes or Corgi-Dachshund crosses (known as dorgis).